cameronperot/cameronperot.com/resources.md

 * Our Mathematical Universe - Max Tegmark
 * Permanent Record - Edward Snowden
 * Surely You’re Joking Mr. Feynman - Richard Feynman
-* The Beginning of Infinity: Explanations That Transform the World - David Deutsch
 * The Black Hole War - Leonard Susskind
-* The Fabric of Reality: The Science of Parallel Universes and Its Implications - David Deutsch
 * The Information: A History, a Theory, a Flood - James Gleick
 * The Pleasure of Finding Things Out - Richard Feynman
 * Thinking Fast and Slow - Daniel Kahneman